hugohouel/piano-jazz-trainer/README.md

 ## Prerequisites

-To make sure you have all the dependencies required in this project, go at the root and run
+To make sure you have all the dependencies required in this project, run

 ```
 pip install -r requirements.txt